 2. The type of external distractions are different, and if uncontrolled, they can be more invasive.

-When I first started working from home full time I had an office upstairs with windows facing the driveway.
+When I first started working from home full time, I had an office upstairs with windows facing the driveway.
 We would get post office packages sometimes.
 The mail lady would see me in the window and honk her horn to get my attention so I would come out and get the package.
-So here I am, in the middle of a conference call, and there are car horns going off.
+So here I am, in the middle of a conference call, and car horns are going off.
 I can’t just stop the call, and she seems determined to get me to come out and get the package, so she keeps beeping until I acknowledge her.

 She didn’t stop.

 I learned that during the day, sometimes, people liked to race down our roads revving their engines loudly.

 People also come to our house during the day.
 They wanted to sell me things, get donations for a fundraiser, or to tell me about Jesus.
 They could see me in the window and would knock on the window if I didn’t get up and go to the door.
 Headpiece on, in a phone conference or not, they would bang on the window until I acknowledged them and went to the door.
 Of course, I also had a dog who would bark until I got the person to go away.

 It became clear that this wasn’t going to work.
 I needed to do something different, something to control the distractions.
 I ended up moving my office.
 So my office was moved to the basement.
 Thankfully, I can’t hear the mail lady, or anyone knocking on the door, from the basement (I disabled the doorbell).
 It isn’t as beautiful or as bright, but during the summer I have a door I can open up and get some fresh air in (located on the back of the house so no one can see in).
 It is quieter and I can concentrate on work more….